sagarsharma1310/SagarCareSystem/README.md

 It emphasizes clarity, functionality, scalability, and ease of understanding.
 The project demonstrates strong conceptual understanding and the potential to grow into a fully functional application by integrating additional features like GUI, databases, and advanced care-tracking modules.

-Overall, this system is a high-quality college submission because it shows:
+Overall, this system is a high-quality because it shows:

 Technical skill